 Optional: apply wood conditioner.
 This allows for a more even stain coverage.
 We always skip this step because we like the variation and strong wood grains.

 Step 11: Stain and seal

 Stain the wood.
-If you need staining tips, check out this post on everything you need to know about paints and stains.
+If you need staining tips, check out this ultimate guide to stain.
 Seal the wood.

 Step 12: add the hardware

 First, add the sliding drawer hardware.
 This step requires lots of double checking measurements and a level to ensure that everything is perfectly aligned.
 Start by attaching the slides to the drawer box, then attach the other pieces to the drawer slide supports inside the bench.

 Ensure that both sides are at the same height and are level from front to back.
 Once the hardware is secure, test the drawer out – if it’s struggling to slide in and out, it may need some tweaking.
 Don’t worry, this was our first drawer so we had to make a handful of adjustments.
 Scroll to the bottom of this post if you need some troubleshooting tips.

 Add the hooks and pre-drill drawer hardware holes.
 For the drawer handle, find the center, mark it and pre-drill the back side.
 Use a large drill bit just on the surface so you can countersink the screw heads so they don’t stick out inside your drawer.

 Step 13: attach the drawer front